-The district Bhojpur is occupied by Quaternary Alluvium, which makes the potential aquifers of the district.
+The district Bhojpur is occupied by Quaternary Alluvium which makes the potential aquifers.
 Beyond the major clay zone (within 100 - 130 m bgl) up to 250 - 300 m bgl, a total of 100 - 120 m thick aquifer with fining upward character from very coarse sand to fine to medium sand is found along the northern part of the district.
 Above the major clay zone (100 - 130 m bgl) are found medium to coarse sand zones up to an average depth of 30 m bgl.
-From 0 to 30 m bgl are found clay, silty clay, sandy clay zones with occasional fine sand layers, which sustain the dug wells in the area.
+From 0 to 30 m bgl are found clay, silty clay and sandy clay zones with occasional fine sand layers, which sustain the dug wells in the area.
 In the southern parts of the district away from present river courses, which have remained unexplored, the thickness of above potential aquifers is expected to be decreasing and the sand/clay ratio would be also decreasing.

-Figure No. 2- 6: Hydrogeology map of Bhojpur district
+Figure 2-5Hydrogeology map of Bhojpur district

-Figure No. 2-7: Depth to water level map of pre-monsoon 2015
+Figure 2-6Depth to water level map of pre-monsoon 2015